naveen715/Clothing-Similarity-Search/README.md

 The project is divided into the following steps:

-1. **Step 1: Data Collection**: Web scrape clothing item descriptions from various websites and store them in CSV files.
+1. **Step 1: Data Collection**:
-2. **Step 2: Data Preprocessing**: Preprocess and cleanse the collected data, including removing punctuation, converting text to lowercase, tokenization, removing stop words, and performing stemming.
-3. **Step 3: Similarity Calculation**: Extract features from the preprocessed data and compute the similarity index between the input text and the items in the dataset.
-4. **Step 4: Ranked Results**: Return ranked results by sorting the similarity scores and retrieving the top-N most similar item URLs.

-## Implementation

-The implementation is done in a single notebook file, which includes the following sections:

-1. **Data Collection**: Contains the code to web scrape clothing item descriptions from various websites and store them in CSV files.
+   - The notebook includes code to scrape clothing item descriptions from various websites.
+   - The collected data is saved in CSV files, which serve as the dataset for the similarity search.

+2. **Step 2: Data Preprocessing**:

-2. **Data Preprocessing**: Implements the data preprocessing steps, including text cleaning, tokenization, and stemming.
+   - The code performs data preprocessing tasks such as cleaning, tokenization, and stemming.
+   - These steps help to normalize the text data for similarity calculation.

+3. **Step 3: Similarity Calculation**:

-3. **Similarity Calculation**: Computes the similarity index between the input text and the dataset using TF-IDF and cosine similarity.
+   - The notebook implements a similarity calculation method using TF-IDF and cosine similarity.
+   - It compares the input text with the preprocessed data and computes similarity scores.

+4. **Step 4: Ranked Results**:

-4. **Ranked Results**: Ranks the results based on similarity scores and returns the top-N most similar item URLs.
+   - The code ranks the results based on similarity scores.
+   - It returns the top-N most similar item URLs.

 ## Usage

 To use the clothing item similarity search, follow these steps:

 1. Open the notebook file in Google Colab.

 2. Run each section sequentially, starting from data collection, data preprocessing, similarity calculation, and ranked results.

 3. Provide the input text and the desired number of results in the ranked results section to get the top-N most similar item URLs.

 4. The ranked results will be displayed in the output.

 ## Result
 ![Project Result](https://github.com/naveen715/Clothing-Similarity-Search/blob/main/result.png)

 ## Conclusion